 The number of shares and earnings per share data ("EPS") for all periods presented are based on the historical weighted-average shares of common stock outstanding.
 EPS is computed using the two-class method.
 The two-class method determines EPS for common stock and participating securities according to dividends and dividend equivalents and their respective participation rights in undistributed earnings.
-The Company's convertible preferred stockholders are entitled to receive dividends in the event dividends on the Company's common stock are declared.
-As a result, the shares of the Company's convertible preferred stock are deemed to be participating securities.
+The Company's convertible preferred stockholders were entitled to receive dividends in the event dividends on the Company's convertible preferred stock were deemed to be participating securities.